Oni145/UPANG-LINK/UPANG LINK API/README.md

 # UPANG LINK API Documentation

-UPANG LINK is an application that simplifies the process of requesting documents and services within UPANG.
+UPANG LINK is an application that simplifies the process of requesting essential items and services within UPANG.
 This repository contains the API implementation.

 ## Table of Contents
 1. [Features](#features)